samooth/spacecore/README.md

 ```

 > [!NOTE]
-> This readme reflects Spacecore 11, our latest major version that is backed by RocksDB for storage and atomicity.
+> This readme reflects Spacecore, backed by RocksDB for storage and atomicity.
-> Whilst we are fully validating that, the npm dist-tag for latest is set to latest version of Spacecore 10, the previous major, to avoid too much disruption.
-> It will be updated to 11 in a few weeks.

 ## API